CMU-team/Chunked-Code-RAG/README.md

 # Chunked CodeRAG-Bench

 This is the code repository for the project ["Chunked CodeRAG-Bench - Improving Retrieval Augmented Generation in Code using Chunking"] based on the CodeRAG-Bench (https://code-rag-bench.github.io/) for open domain programming tasks for ANLP Assignment 4(11-711) Fall 2024.
+We aim on improving generation performance by incorporating chunking into the pipeline.

 ## Installation